 Swimming / Confidence:

 These kinda go hand in hand.
 If your dog does not know how to swim, we can help.
 We have life vests to help them feel safe through the process.
-Your dog may not get in the pool and swim on their first time.
+Your dog may not get in the pool and swim on their first visit.
 We may just work on the ramp.
 It’s possible even you will need to get in the pool to help encourage them in.
 We always start with the ramp, roll the toy down and let your dog get used to the ramp.
 This way they also know how to get out.
 Each time we will put the toy out alittle further.
 Once your dog is running and jumping off the ramp into the pool then we move to the dock.
 If you move to the dock too soon and your dog isn’t confident enough, it may put you all the way to the beginning with more ramp work.
 This is not the time to rush progress.